 The buffer size can be as small as a few bits to store data, or as large as to store thousands of bytes.

 *Buffers are physical memory allocation/storage used for temporarily store data while being moving or processing

-If a microcontroller doesn’t have a UART the serial interface can be directly control or bit-banged by the microcontroller/microprocessor.
-In simple words, use serial interface through program instead of real time circuit present on IC.
+If a microcontroller doesn’t have a UART the serial interface can be directly controlled or bit-banged by the microcontroller or microprocessor.
+In simple words, use a serial interface through a program instead of a real-time circuit present on IC.

 This approach is also used by Arduino in its library “SoftwareSerial”

-*Bit-banged – It is slang for numerous techniques used for data transmission where software are used instead of hardware for generating and processing signals.
+*Bit-banged – It is slang for numerous techniques used for data transmission where software is used instead of hardware for generating and processing signals.

-We will see in later section how to create UART using software in Arduino.
+We will see in the later section how to create UART using the software in Arduino.